 CBT-I is the only effective treatment for chronic insomnia recognized by the medical community.
 It helps identify and adjust the behaviors and thoughts that fuel poor sleep.
 The behavioral portion of CBT helps to consolidate sleep, or sleep in a single session.
 It includes, among other things, exercises to limit the time spent in bed.
 The cognitive aspect, on the other hand, focuses on deconstructing the mental patterns that can hinder our relationship with sleep.
 CBT has traditionally been conducted by a therapist.
 It’s now proven that digital therapy is just as effective, in addition to being easier to follow and cheaper.
 The only catch?
 It needs to be carried out to the end.

-After the sleep assessment stage, Dreem will recommend CBT to those who need it: those suffering from chronic insomnia.
+After the sleep assessment, Dreem will recommend the Sleep Restructuring Program to those who need it: those suffering from fragmented sleep.
 The Dreem Band's role in this program is essential.
 On one hand, it objectively and precisely tracks sleep, no diary needed.
 On the other hand, the headband accurately measures the user's progress, strengthening their commitment over time and their chances of success.
-The app also plays a decisive role as the success of CBT depends largely on the motivation and dedication of the user.
+The app also plays a decisive role as the success of this program depends largely on the motivation and dedication of the user.
 Unlike a conventional therapist, the Dreem app interacts with the user on a daily basis to inform, guide, and motivate them.

 Relaxation and biofeedback are effective techniques to prepare our bodies for sleep.